damiencarbery/quotes/quotes.md

 ---

-“People need to wake up and realise that life doesn’t wait for you.
+“People need to wake up and realise that life doesn't wait for you.
 If you want something, get up and go after it.” - Robert Kiyosaki

 ---